rvsitebuilder/developer-docs/en/back-end.md

 # Credits

-We develop RVsitebuilder laravel CMS with several packages from these kind fellows as credit.
+We develop RVsitebuilder laravel CMS with several packages from these kind fellows in credit.
 Please let us show some gratitude.

 ## Backend